Glossary

 Flight Plan All flight crossing national frontiers requires a flight plan, as do internal flights in many countries (not in the UK).
 Also, filing an FP can usefully trigger search and rescue if you don't turn up at the other end.
 An FP contains the rules one is flying under (VFR or IFR), details of the aircraft, fuel carried, emergncy equipment, and the planned route.

 GC Great Circle.
 This is the shortest route between two points on the earth.
 If you stretch a string between two points on a globe, that is the GC route.
-Obviously one always tries to fly a GC route.
+Obviously one would always try to fly a GC route but controlled airspace, ATC restrictions, and other things get in the way.

 GPRS A way of transferring data (as opposed to voice or text messages which use plain GSM) over the mobile phone network.
 Coverage pretty well matches GSM coverage.
 Can be very expensive, depending on the tarriff.
-3G is a faster version of GPRS.
+3G is a faster version of GPRS and comes in various flavours e.g. UMTS.

 GPS Global Positioning System A system run by the US military, comprising of a network of satellites which gives you your position to within a few metres and thus enables accurate navigation anywhere on the earth.
-A brilliant system but somewhat controversial in private aviation because the old farts who make up a lot of the aviation scene regard it as sacrilege.
+A brilliant system which has transformed navigation but somewhat controversial in private aviation (well, in airport bars, anyway) because the old farts who make up a lot of the aviation scenery regard it as sacrilege.

 GS Ground Speed.
 This is the speed of the aircraft over the ground below.
 Because the aircraft is flying in air which is itself moving relative to the ground (it's called "wind"!) the only way to measure GS is with a ground referenced position measurement system; either GPS or INS.

 Gyro Short for a Gyroscope.
 Aeroplanes can roll and pitch during flight and it is important that the pilot has a stable reference telling him which way up the aircraft is when flying in cloud.
 Also, traditional compasses (a magnet floating on some liquid) don't work well in turbulence.
-A gyro is a remotely mounted gizmo which sends stable orientation and aircraft heading signals to various instruments visible to the pilot.
+A gyro can be inside the panel mounted instrument, or it can be a remotely mounted unit which sends stable orientation and aircraft heading signals to various instruments visible to the pilot.

 ICAO An international treaty, also known as the Chicago Convention, signed around 1944, which sets certain standards and privileges in international aviation.
 The general principle is that the holder of an appropriate licence, flying an appropriately registered aircraft, can fly without challenge to the airspace of any signatory and this is the foundation of international air travel.
 All civilised countries, and most of the uncivilised ones too, have signed it but in fact any member state is free to file "differences" as they feel like.
 This leads to a complicated maze of regulations which few people fully understand.